Thai Massage History

 The four principle methods used in traditional Vedic (Yoga derived) healing by the Thai monks are Wai Khruu (prayers and spiritual practice for mental health ), Herbs, Diet, and Laying On of Hands.

+These remarkable teachings regarding restoration and maintenance of life have now been passed on to this generation.
 Wat Po Thai Spa specializes in Thai Massage.
 Our Thai Combo massage incorporates elements of mindfulness, gentle rocking, deep stretching, and rhythmic compression, along with Swedish massage and Reflexology to create a singular healing experience.
 This work, as it brings fundamental elements and energy into harmony; creates wholeness of mind, body and spirit, in the client and the practitioner as well.

 http://watpothaispa.com/history.htm